-As this table (below) from the World Nuclear Association (it's an international organisation that promotes nuclear power) indicates, 20 mSv a year is the current annual safe limit for nuclear workers.
+A table from the World Nuclear Association (it's an international organisation that promotes nuclear power) indicates that 20 mSv a year is the current annual safe limit for nuclear workers.

 The WNA says you have to reach exposure levels of 100 mSv a year (others say it's 50 mSv) before there's any evident increase in cancer.

 So you'd have to spend a whole year within 20 kms of the Fukushima Daiichi plant to be exposed to the whole 20 mSv of radiation.

 Time and distance is important when calculating the risk from radiation.
 The risk to your health increases the longer you are exposed, and the closer you are to the source.

 Obviously if you're standing at the base of the broken reactor, without protection, you don't have very long before you start feeling ill.
 Stay in an affected area for less time, or get further away and the risk to your health drops rapidly.